What does a clinical rehabilitation counselor do?

 Do I need to take my pre-requisite coursework at UNC-Chapel Hill?

 Completion of an undergraduate degree in any discipline at any accredited college or university is acceptable.
-There are no specific prerequisite courses or requirements for the program.
+There are no specific prerequisite courses or requirements for either of the programs.

 What are the qualities of a successful counselor?

-People who pursue counseling careers generally have an aptitude towards helping others and possess an awareness of the experiences that people with disabilities face.
+People who pursue counseling careers generally have an aptitude towards helping others and possess an awareness of the experiences that individuals with mental health conditions and disabilities face.
 They are committed to creating opportunities for people with disabilities to improve functioning and pursue goals for work and adult life in the community.
 Some of the common qualities that we see in successful candidates are a compassion for helping people with disabilities and a commitment to helping others grow and learn to work, live, and function in settings of their own choosing.
-Successful candidates are able to use knowledge to create opportunities for individuals with disabilities; are non-judgmental and empathetic, and hold to ethical ideals that accommodate individual needs.
+Successful candidates are able to use knowledge to create opportunities for individuals with disabilities; are non-judgmental and empathetic and hold to ethical ideals that accommodate individual needs.
 Being self-aware, organized and a hard worker are also helpful attributes.

-The typical size of an incoming class is 25 students.
-There are six permanent faculty and five adjunct faculty.
+The typical size of an incoming cohort for both the CRC and CMHC degree is 10-15 students in each, or 25 total incoming students in the Fall.
+There are six permanent faculty and a small number of adjunct faculty.

 What is the coursework like?